CROWN: A Novel Approach to Comprehending Users' Preferences for Accurate Personalized News Recommendation: : Proposed Framework

-Therefore, the news content information is differentially incorporated into news representation, guided by the title-content consistency, playing a crucial role in adjusting how much the news content information is integrated into the final news embedding. \end{itemize}
+Therefore, the news \textit{content} information is \textit{differentially incorporated} into news representation, guided by the title-content consistency, playing a crucial role in adjusting how much the news content information is integrated into the final news embedding. \end{itemize}

-As a result, the news encoder of {\method} is able to effectively address the two challenges by employing the (1) category-guided intent disentanglement and (2) consistency-based news representation.
-We will verify the effectiveness of the proposed strategies in improving the performance of {\method} in Section~\ref{sec:eval-result-eq2}.
+As a result, the news encoder of {\method} is able to effectively address the two challenges of news representation by employing the (1) category-guided intent disentanglement for (C1) and (2) consistency-based news representation for (C2).

-\textbf{ Module 2: User Encoder}
+\subsection{Module 2: User Encoder}

+Many existing news recommendation methods suffer from (C3) the cold-start user problem since they rely only on users' historical clicked news~\cite{wu2019npa, wu2019nrms, wu2019naml, qi2021hierec, mao2022digat, kim2022cast, liu2020hypernews}.
+To alleviate this challenge, we design (3) a GNN-enhanced hybrid user encoder that not only aggregates the embeddings of a user's clicked news articles but also leverages mutual complementary information \textit{from other users} (i.e., \textit{collaborative signals}) via a graph neural network (GNN).